Skip to content

 RSL and Schema.org

-RSL integrates with Schema.org to enable publishers to define additional metadata about their licensable digital assets.
+RSL integrates with Schema.org to enable publishers to associate additional metadata with licensable digital assets.

 Adding Schema.org metadata to an RSL license

-The optional RSL <schema> element provides additional metadata about a digital asset, including the author, publisher, or date of creation.
-This element must contain a URL pointing to a Schema.org CreativeWork declaration.
+The optional RSL <schema> element provides a reference to additional metadata about a digital asset, including the author, publisher, or date of creation.
+This element must contain a URL that resolves to a Schema.org CreativeWork declaration.

 Example Code